abdulsaleh/asyncio-for-ai/src/llm-responses.md

 ### Going Further

 * See the [Rate Limiters](rate-limiters.md) chapter to build your own rate limiter and avoid hitting rate limits.
-* Creating `asyncio` tasks does *not* scale infinitely.
+* Creating `asyncio` tasks does *not* scale indefinitely.
 If you create tens of thousands of tasks you can run out of memory or see worse performance due to scheduling overhead.
 If you have a large number of requests, it's better to use a producer-consumer queue and a fixed number of consumer tasks.
 See the [Data Pipelines](data-pipelines.md) to learn how to do this.

 ```admonish success title=""
 **Now take some time to attempt the challenge before looking at the solution!**